 Fisherman charged in wife's lake killing despite no body

-A commercial fisherman's story about his wife disappearing into the depths of Lake Erie on a boating trip isn't adding up, and Pennsylvania authorities say they know why.
-They believe Christopher Leclair is the one who put her there.
+A commercial fisherman's story about his wife disappearing into the depths of Lake Erie on a boating trip isn't adding up, and Pennsylvania authorities believe they know why.
+They say he's the one who put her there.

 Comments